 Unpublished Manuscript Award.
 My novella INTIMATE DISTANCE (Text, 2012) was one of the

-I’ve written prize-winning short stories, featured in poetry and prose anthologies and my journalism has been published in the Sydney Morning Herald, The Age, The Australian,
+I’ve written prize-winning short stories, featured in poetry and prose anthologies and my journalism has been published in Al-Jazeera, The Sydney Morning Herald, The Age, The Australian,

 Dumbo Feather and Australian Author.
 My work has been translated into many languages, including Spanish, Chinese, Korean and Italian.

 I write obituaries and have been co-judging the Mark and Evette Moran Nib Award since 2014., as well as the Australia reMADE Poetry Competition in 2019.